-Spanish and Romanian are both phonetic languages.
-This means that in both languages, words are spelled as they are pronounced.
+Both Spanish and Romanian are phonetic languages.
+This means that words in these languages are spelled as they are pronounced.
 When you look at a word, or hear a word in Spanish or Romanian, you will be able to pronounce or spell it.

-When comparing how similar 2 languages are in terms of vocabulary, linguists use the concept of lexical similarity.
-It measures to what degree the vocabularies of the 2 languages are alike.
+When comparing how similar two languages are in terms of vocabulary, linguists use the concept of lexical similarity.
+It measures to what degree the vocabularies of the two languages are alike.

 Lexical similarity coefficients range from 0 to 1, with 0 meaning no similarity and 1 meaning complete similarity.

 For comparison, the lexical similarity:

-In terms of vocabulary, Romanian is slightly closer to Italian and French then it is to Spanish:
+In terms of vocabulary, Romanian is slightly closer to Italian and French than it is to Spanish:

 The lexical similarity between Romanian and Spanish is 0.71.
 This means that there are quite some words in both languages that are similar and have similar meanings.

 When the Roman Empire fell apart, languages started to develop and were influenced by surrounding nations.
-As they both derived from the Latin language, Romanian and Spanish languages can be quite similar in vocabulary.
+As they are both derived from the Latin language, Romanian and Spanish languages can be quite similar in vocabulary.

 Here is a list of similar vocabulary words between Romanian and Spanish:

 We have learned that Spain and Romania were both in the Roman Empire; this is why the two languages are so similar.

-However, Spain and Romania are on the opposite sides of the European continent.
+However, Spain and Romania are on opposite sides of the European continent.
 Spain is in the west and is surrounded by countries with Latin and Germanic languages, whereas Romania is in the east and surrounded by Slavic countries.

 We can see that the two countries have been greatly influenced by the nations surrounding them, especially in terms of language.
-Because of Romania’s isolation from the other Roman language speaking countries, its development has been very different from Spain.
+Because of Romania’s isolation from the other Romance language speaking countries, its development has been very different from Spain.

 Therefore, there are many words in the Romanian vocabulary that are not similar to the Spanish version of these words at all.
-In this part we will discuss the differences between the Romanian and Spanish language.
+In this part, we will discuss the differences between the Romanian and Spanish languages.